level-3-network/xdp-cli/README.md

  - libelf
  - bpftool

-Run the `compile.sh` script and wait for it to finish
+Run the `compile.sh` script and wait for it to finish.

 # Executing

 Run the compiled program as sudo, below are a list of application arguments (some are required):
- - --in-interface - IN interface to attach XDP program to
+ - --in-interface - IN interface to attach XDP program to.
- - --out-interface - OUT interface to attach XDP program to
+ - --out-interface - OUT interface to attach XDP program to.

-Copy and paste the `command_list.txt` file into the folder where the program is located
+Copy and paste the `command_list.txt` file into the folder where the program is located.

 # Features